cdapio/coopr/standalone/README.md

 Known Issues
 ============
-GCE does not offer an ubuntu image, so the Google provider included here will only work with CentOS image types.
+GCE does not offer an ubuntu image, so the Google provider included here has no corresponding ubuntu image type.
+If you require one, you will have to add your own.